KamilPiechowiak/iatransfer/README.md

 To compare our solution with GHN, you need to download the ppuda repository.
 Go to the main directory of our repository and run:
 `git pull git@github.com:facebookresearch/ppuda.git`

-In the main direcotry run:
+In the main directory run:
 `python3 -m iatransfer.research.runner transfer -t config/transfer/all.json -s config/transfer_gpu/ghn.json`

 to start training with GHN initialization.